 - HoTInterconnects: TCP Pacing in Data Center Networks

 I’ve worked with the following students.
-Drop me a note if you are interested in an internship at MSR.
+Drop me a note if you are interested in working with me at MIT.

 - Mina Tahmasbi Arashloo (Princeton University), Microsoft Research